 Be on the lookout for emails from your advisor throughout the application review process.

-Direct deposit is a fast, convenient and secure way of receiving your financial aid, scholarships and Opportunities Fund award.
+Direct deposit is a fast, convenient and secure way of receiving your financial aid, scholarships, and Opportunities Fund award.
 Without direct deposit, a check lost in the mail will take 6-8 weeks to reissue.
 Click here for more info on how to sign up.
-If you prefer to receive a check, make sure your mailing address is up to date on CUNYfirst.
+If you prefer to receive a check, ensure your mailing address is updated on CUNYfirst.

-Please note that payments are made as funds become available.
+Payments are made as funds become available.
 If approved, we cannot guarantee payments will be made in time for payment deadlines or before the activity takes place.
-Please consider these out-of-pocket costs before making program deposits and/or purchasing items.
+Please consider these out-of-pocket costs before making program deposits or purchasing items.